zzzchong/ECR_Retreat_mid_year_2018/README.md

 2. **For Industry Affililate Members** - ACEMS will cover the workhsop and catering costs.
 Please make your own arrangements for accomodation and travel is required.

 ## Location
-The Retreat will be held at Thorquay.
+The Retreat will be held at Torquay.